Dales

 Explore the town of Thirsk

-Take a leisurely stroll around Thirsk for some shopping and a bite to eat.
-Top tip: the charming Ritz Cinema, just around the corner from the James Herriot Museum, is a great spot for a photo as it also features in the series!
+Take a leisurely stroll around Thirsk for some shopping int he marketplace shops and a bite to eat in one of the many cafes or restaurants.
+Top tip: the charming Ritz Cinema, just around the corner from the James Herriot Museum, is a great spot for a photo as it also features in the series.
+A short walk along Kirkgate will bring you to the 15th century St Mary's Church where Alf Wight was married in 1941.

 3